Y-OUSSE-F/IBM----Applied-Data-Science-Capstone/README.md

 ## License

-This repository is licensed under the [MIT License](LICENSE).
+This repository is licensed under the [GNU General Public License v3.0](LICENSE).
 You are free to use, modify, and distribute the content for non-commercial purposes while giving appropriate credit to the original authors.